 PMP Exam Master Prep by Scott Payton

 With these PMP books, students should note that they are not stand-alone study materials, but rather serve as last-minute revision aids to strengthen knowledge.
 The guides are useful companions during the last stages of prepping for the exam as they contain summaries of essential concepts needing easy recall.
+Additionally, many candidates also complement their preparation by using the Best PMP prep apps and online tools to enhance their revision efforts efficiently.

 The following are the most notable options for 2025.